 Not all InSinkErator disposals have this, only the top-end models have.
 Sound seal technology is basically a noise insulation technology that prevents garbage disposers from being loud.
 This technology enables InSinkErator to come up with really quiet disposals.
 You can check my list of best quiet disposals for more info.

-Some top end models use more than one grinding stages, this is called multi-grind technology.
-This helps easy grinding of tough food wastes into very small sizes.
+Some top-end models use more than one grinding stage, this is called multi-grind technology.
+This helps easy grind brutal food wastes into very small sizes.
 There are 2-stage grinding systems like in Evolution Essential and 3-stage systems like in Evolution Excel.
 People often confuse this with having two or more sets of turntables but that’s not the case.
 A 3 stage grinding system means that it has two more sets of grinding components, in this case, a shearing ring along is disposal’s wall and a lug system which is similar to the cutters on the turntable.

 All InSinkErator garbage disposals use induction motors.
 They are slower compared to many of those made by competitors.
 All of them run at a speed below 2000RPM (1725 RPM for most)